Is Sucrose A Ionic Or Molecular Compound

 One of the most practical tips for managing your sucrose intake is to become proficient at reading food labels.
 Pay close attention to the "added sugars" section on the nutrition facts panel.
 This section indicates the amount of sucrose and other added sugars in the product.

 Be aware that sucrose can be listed under various names, including table sugar, cane sugar, beet sugar, and high-fructose corn syrup.
-Look out for these terms and try to choose products with lower amounts of added sugars.
+And look out for these terms and try to choose products with lower amounts of added sugars.
 Also, consider the serving size listed on the label and adjust your intake accordingly.

 Choosing Healthier Alternatives